LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 1A. SpeciesAcummulation.md

 Pertierra et al. 2023 in review in the Biodiversity Data Journal https://digital.csic.es/handle/10261/307449.

-For all the S1 species we retrieved the original discovery year (worldwide), and where available, the first record in Antarctica.
-The original description information was used to generate species accumulation curves.
-Approximate total diversity per group was estimated from the projection of the accumulation curves.
 The R code written for the calculations and visualization is the following:

 ## Variables